How to Accelerate Sales in a Short Period of Time

 Spending too much time filling the sales pipeline may mean that you can spend less on improving the deals you already have in place.
 Winning new clients is great, but keep existing ones happy and decreasing the length of your sales cycle is just as important.

 The outcomes of the sales velocity equation indicate the overall effectiveness of the sales team, which areas you can work on to improve sales productivity, and the health of your business.

-This post will show you the real meaning of sales velocity, how to calculate it, and use it to increase your revenue.
+This post will show you the real meaning of sales velocity, how to calculate it with a simple formula, and use it to increase your revenue.